arun-357/Lab-Asset-Management-Service/README.md

 - JWT bearer tokens (HS256) issued via `/api/v1/auth/token`.
 - All asset & reservation operations (except register/login) require a valid token.
 - Admin‑only endpoints protected by role check.

+### 2.1 First-Time Bootstrap (Initial Admin Creation) (Testing purpose only)
+When the database is empty (no users):
+1. Backend exposes `/api/v1/auth/bootstrap-status` returning `{ "empty": true }`.
+2. Frontend detects this and shows a "Bootstrap Admin" button in the header (only visible when logged out and empty state confirmed).
+3. Clicking it opens a modal to register the first user.
+4. The first registered user is automatically given the `admin` role server-side.
+All later registrations default to `user`.
+5. After creating the first admin, use the normal Login modal to authenticate.

 Example cURL:
 ```bash